DFE-Digital/teaching-vacancies/documentation/continuous-delivery.md

 When a pull request is merged to the master branch, a docker image is built and stored on [Docker hub](https://hub.docker.com/r/dfedigital/teaching-vacancies).
 This is the build artifact that will be deployed to all environments.

 The workflow then deploys to the staging environment.
-Staging has the same configuration as production and the data is refreshed daily with production data.
+Staging has the same configuration as production.
 We then run a smoke test to validate the application doesn't break in a production-like environment.

 If successful, the workflow deploys to the production environment using a "blue-green" technique.
 This technique makes sure the new app runs successfully before allowing traffic from live user.
 It also allows a transition with zero downtime for users.